29 Jan. Unmasking the Pay Mystery: Equip Yourself and Claim Your Worth in Germany

 TL;DR

-In Germany, salary talk is often kept secret—even among colleagues and close friends—so international professionals can feel unsure about what’s fair in job interviews.
+In Germany, salary talk is often kept secret, even among colleagues and close friends.
+So international professionals can feel unsure about what’s fair in job interviews.
 The blog explains why this is, how to avoid selling yourself short, and shares useful English-language resources for salary research.
 It also gives five friendly, ready-to-use answers for when you’re asked about your desired salary, plus pro tips to help you negotiate with confidence in interviews.